NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:export-experiment

-#### bspace:export-experiment *string* *string* *boolean*
+#### bspace:export-experiment *string* *boolean*

-Export the experiment specified in the first input to the file specified in the second input.
-If that file already exists and the third input is true, it will be overwritten with the specified experiment.
-If that file already exists and the third input is false, an error will be thrown.
+Export the current working experiment to the file specified in the second input.
+If that file already exists and the second input is true, it will be overwritten with the specified experiment.
+If that file already exists and the second input is false, an error will be thrown.

 Example:

 ```
-bspace:export-experiment "my-experiment" "/Users/johndoe/Documents/my-experiment.xml"
+bspace:export-experiment "/Users/johndoe/Documents/my-experiment.xml"
 ```

 ### bspace:clear-experiments